Andy Griffith on DVD

 Lani O'Grady, who played Andy's daughter in The New Andy Griffith Show (and Mary, the eldest daughter on Eight Is Enough) was found dead from a drug overdose in her mobile home in Valencia, California on September 26, 2001.

 Howard Morris (Ernest T. Bass) passed away in 2005, Don Knotts in February, 2006.
+Aneta Corsaut (Helen Crump Taylor) died in 1995, she was last seen as a judge on Matlock.

 With reruns of The Andy Griffith Show airing every night on TV Land, and a best-selling DVD series, apparently Mayberry isn't a relic of the past after all.

-Given The Andy Griffith Show's popularity and considering how many of the cast members are still active - including Andy, Jim Nabors, Ron Howard (not that he would), George Lindsay, Elinor Donahue (Andy's first girlfriend), Betty Lynn (Thelma Lou), The Dillards (aka The Darlings), Maggie Peterson Mancuso (Charlene Darling), Fun Girl Jean Carson - not to mention Mayberry R.F.D.'s Arlene Galonka, Buddy Foster, Alice Ghostley and Ken Berry - it would seem like a sound business move to try to get a new Mayberry series of some sort off the ground.
+Given The Andy Griffith Show's popularity and considering how many of the cast members are still active - including Jim Nabors, Ron Howard (not that he would), Elinor Donahue (Andy's first girlfriend), Betty Lynn (Thelma Lou), The Dillards (aka The Darlings), Maggie Peterson Mancuso (Charlene Darling), Fun Girl Jean Carson - not to mention Mayberry R.F.D.'s Arlene Galonka, Buddy Foster, Alice Ghostley and Ken Berry - it would seem like a sound business move to try to get a new Mayberry series of some sort off the ground.

-The Andy Griffith Shows:
+The Andy Griffith Show: Part One

-Part One
+The Andy Griffith Show: Part One

 TVparty is Classic TV on the internet!

-The Andy Griffith Shows:
+The Andy Griffith Shows

-The Andy Griffith Show
+The Andy Griffith Show: Part One

 Mayberry R.F.D /Jim Nabors Hour